notional-labs/anone/x/launchpad/README.md

 1. project_owner: the owner address of project.
 The address that owns the project.
 1. project_title: the title of release project
 1. project_id: unique id of project
+    * 0 means error
 1. project_address: to store tokens
+    * project address is ADR-028 compliant
+    * it will use address package of Osmosis: [Osmosis address](https://github.com/osmosis-labs/osmosis/pull/169)
 1. project_information: information for the project
     * One can only modify project_information when the project is not active
     * Needs a field to check if the project is already active